Cookie choices

 02Why not leave these answers in the FAQ only?

-Because these questions are strong enough to deserve their own high-intent routes.
+Because these questions are specific enough to deserve their own routes.
 The goal is to answer them cleanly and then route the reader back into proof, pricing, compare, or search.

 03What should I click after reading one of these pages?